Program 1 - Living, Working, and Leisure

 Mission

 • Our municipality is attractive to tourists.
-We aim to expand our bad weather facilities so that the municipality continues to attract tourists outside the summer season.
+We aim to expand our facilities for inclement weather so that the municipality continues to attract tourists even outside the summer season.

-• We strive to offer as wide and varied a range of opportunities for sports and recreation as possible.
-These are provided by clubs and associations, but also by businesses.
-We give special priority to the preservation of the De Zeven Morgen swimming pool.
+• We strive to offer as wide and varied a range of “sports and recreation” activities as possible.
+These are provided by clubs as well as private businesses.
+We place a special priority on preserving the De Zeven Morgen swimming pool.

-• Investigations into possibilities for establishing an archaeological workshop for "Over de Maas."
+• Exploring options for establishing an archaeological workshop for “Over de Maas”.

 The local community is much more than the sum of its residents.
-Connections between people add value to the community.
-People who know each other help each other, enrich each other's lives, and provide stimulation, relaxation, and enjoyment.
+The connections between people add value to the community.
+People who know one another help each other, enrich each other’s lives, and bring vibrancy, relaxation, and joy.
 The municipality cherishes the idea of a vibrant community.

-Not everyone can always connect or stay connected to the community.
-The municipality wants as many people as possible to be able to stay connected and offers a helping hand in the form of funding for youth assistance, income support in accordance with the Participation Act and the municipality's own poverty regulations, and integration into our community.
+Not everyone is always able to connect with or remain part of the community.
+The municipality wants as many people as possible to be able to stay connected and offers a helping hand in the form of funding for youth services, income support under the Participation Act and the municipality’s own poverty relief program, as well as integration into our community.

-The municipality wants to keep social facilities as close as possible to the neighborhood, allowing for smart combinations in the accommodation of schools, sports and recreation areas, medical posts, events, theater, café-restaurants, and outdoor sports facilities.
+The municipality aims to keep community facilities as close to the neighborhood as possible, allowing for smart combinations of schools, sports and recreation facilities, medical clinics, event spaces, theaters, café-restaurants, and outdoor sports facilities.

 Lifestyle